dzjxzyd/UniDL4BioPep/README.md

 # UniDL4BioPep

-### The implementation of the paper UniDL4BioPep: A universal deep learning model architecture for transfer learning in bioactive peptide classification modeling
+### The implementation of the paper UniDL4BioPep: UniDL4BioPep: A universal deep learning architecture for binary classification in peptide bioactivity

+Notice: The model can also be used for multiclass classificaiton(we adopt softmax function at the last output layer.).

 ## Requirements
 The majoy dependencies used in this project are as following: